 There are now five trails in Taman Tugu.
 You can read my dedicated posts on the various trails below for extensive detail on directions and what to expect during the hikes.

-There is a new large rest area in the nursery parking lot.
-It looks very simple with wooden benches, but it’s very comfortable.
+There is a large rest area next to the nursery parking lot.
+It looks very simple with wooden benches, but it’s comfortable.
 This is the perfect spot to enjoy a snack after hiking.
 There’s a sink with soap to wash up and bins for all your rubbish.
 Guests can even control each of the overhead fans individually from the power box that’s off to the side.

 Washrooms

-The toilets are next to the rest sheds.
-It looks like an ugly building from the outside, but honestly, these are the best toilets I’ve seen in a Malaysian park system.
+The toilets are directly next to the picnic tables at the nursery rest stop.
+At Laman Taman Tugu, they are past the lawn next to the guard desk and parking lot.
+They look like ugly buildings from the outside, but honestly, these are the best toilets I’ve seen in a Malaysian park system.

-There were four stalls in the women’s – no squatters, all sitting style.
+There were no squatters, all sitting style, in the women’s.
 Each toilet was in its own enclosed room with the walls and door extending to the floor and ceiling for maximum privacy.
 Inside the stall was clean, dry and with no mysterious smell.
 There was no toilet paper in the stalls, but there was a well-stocked dispenser in between the second and third stall that you can gather beforehand.
 The large communal sink has surprisingly good water pressure.
 The soap dispenser was full and the soap inside it was, for once, not watered down.

 After a jungle hike on a sweltering day, what is the only thing anyone would want?
 A shower!
-There were also two roomy shower stalls in the women’s (I’ll assume the men’s has the same).
+There were also two roomy shower stalls in the women’s (I’ll assume the men’s has the same) at the nursery toilets.
 If you bring a towel and a change of clothes, you can end your visit to Taman Tugu with a refreshing rinse.

-There is a souvenir desk across from the rest area, tended by a security guard.
-This kiosk has everything you might want on a long nature walk: sanitizing hand gel, mosquito repellent, snacks and a small selection of drinks like 100 Plus and iced tea.
+There are also souvenir desks at the rest areas that are open during park hours.
+These will have everything you might want on a long nature walk: sanitizing hand gel, mosquito repellent, dry snacks and a small selection of drinks like 100 Plus and iced tea.

 Also occupying prime real estate were novelty Taman Tugu souvenirs.
 There were hats, eco bags and t-shirts for adults and children.
 The souvenirs actually didn’t look half bad and would make a decent keepsake.
-Try to have the exact amount for anything you want to buy, because I’m not sure if the guard will have any change.
-When I went to buy a drink, he instructed me to put my money directly into the donation box.
+You must have the exact amount for anything you want to buy with cash, because the guard doesn’t carry change.
+However, the park accepts QR code payments.
 All of the money collected from sales goes right back into the park for maintenance and upkeep.

 For proper makan, you’ll need to leave Taman Tugu.
 The Taman Tugu Cafe is less than a five-minute walk from the main entrance.
 You drove past this on the road into Taman Tugu.
 This is a very simple outdoor food court where you can get basics like ayam goreng, curries, and veggies from metal trays.